 Irfan is a proponent of the Maker culture, and leads a team of teachers to make learning more maker-centric, by organising events and programmes, both in-house and for external parties.
 He actively participates in education- and technology-centric conferences, to both present/share his ideas, as well as to continually seek opportunities to extend his learning.

 Ms Tan Yoke Leng Doreen

 HOD, Character & Citizenship Education

 Doreen majored in Applied Mathematics at The National University of Singapore and obtained a Postgraduate Diploma in Education (with credit) from the National Institute of Education.
-She is currently completing her Masters in Gifted Education with the National Institute of Education.
+She also has a Masters in Gifted Education with the National Institute of Education.

 Since joining the teaching service in 2000, Doreen has presented papers related to Mathematics teaching and Affective education at local and international platforms.
 She presented two papers at The 10th Asia-Pacific Conference on Giftedness in 2008.

 Prior to joining SST, Doreen taught in Raffles Girls’ School (Secondary) for seven years.
 At RGS, she served as the Head of Year for four years where she was involved in putting structures and processes in place so as to ensure the overall well being of the students.